 This walk starts in the heart of Charleston’s historic district by the pineapple fountain at Waterfront Park.
 Look one way to enjoy the beautiful mansions, and the other to take in the view of Charleston Harbor.

-2. Head to Sullivan’s Island and explore the beaches
+2. Head to Sullivan’s Island not far from Charleston and explore the beaches

 Don’t miss a trip to Sullivan’s Island, just a 15 minute drive by car from the historic district.
 You can spend hours walking the extremely clean beaches while keeping an eye out for birds, dolphins and people.
 And if you’re into forts, explore the grounds of Fort Moultrie.